Brandonpinos/SecurityPals-Operator-Framework/self-assessment.md

 * Avoiding granting root privileges
 * Configuring security contexts and monitoring logging

+Further information about best practices can be found in [here](https://sdk.operatorframework.io/docs/best-practices/)

-Outside libraries and dependencies are security ensured through the help of users opening issues and communitity keeping them updated.
-Further information can be found in [best practices](https://sdk.operatorframework.io/docs/best-practices/)
+The security of external libraries and dependencies are ensured and monitored with the help of dependabot.
+Through the help of users opening issues and communitity keeping the dependencies updated.
+Dependabot automatically tracks and identifies outdated or vulnerable dependencies and is integrated into many platforms such as github.

 ### Communication Channels